Learn More About the Types of Bipolar Disorder

 What’s the Difference?
 Only a doctor can accurately make the clinical distinction between cyclothymia and bipolar disorder.
 Generally speaking, the symptoms of major bipolar depression are debilitating and can include an inability to get out of bed, feeling overwhelmed or unable to make even the simplest decisions, and having obsessive thoughts, especially about loss, personal failure, or guilt.
 These symptoms, which can be long-lasting, affect your ability to function, and can dramatically reduce your quality of life.

-The same kinds of symptoms may be present in a cyclothymic depression, but they’re less severe in degree (though they can have a significant impact on the quality of life and social functioning).
-The cyclothymic symptoms may last no more than two weeks, and they may cause less of a disruption in your daily routine.
+The same kinds of symptoms may be present in cyclothymic depression, but they’re less severe in degree.
+Cyclothymic symptoms may last no more than two weeks and may cause less of a disruption in your daily routine.
 The true mania of bipolar disorder, essentially the opposite of major depression, can likewise be debilitating.
-It may be accompanied by feelings of euphoria and indestructibility — a sense of being on top of the world — that can include reckless behaviors such as driving too fast or abusing drugs or alcohol.
+It may be accompanied by feelings of euphoria and indestructibility that can include reckless behaviors.